Michigan: Economy

-Taxation
+Taxation and regulation

 Michigan's personal income tax is a flat rate of 4.25%.
 In addition, 24 cities impose income taxes; rates are set at 1% for residents and 0.5% for non-residents in all but four cities.
 Michigan's state sales tax is 6%, though items such as food and medication are exempted.
 Property taxes are assessed on the local level, but every property owner's local assessment contributes six mills (a rate of $6 per $1000 of property value) to the statutory State Education Tax.
 Property taxes are appealable to local boards of review and need the approval of the local electorate to exceed millage rates prescribed by state law and local charters.
 In 2011, the state repealed its business tax and replaced it with a 6% corporate income tax which substantially reduced taxes on business.
 Article IX of the Constitution of the State of Michigan also provides limitations on how much the state can tax.

 A 6% use tax is levied on goods purchased outside the state (that are brought in and used in state), at parity with the sales tax.
 The use tax applies to internet sales/purchases from outside Michigan and is equivalent to the sales tax.